-Academic, author and podcaster exploring how digital technologies are reshaping democratic societies and how they should be governed.
+Academic, author and podcast host exploring how digital technologies are reshaping democratic societies and how they should be governed.

 Beaverbrook Chair in Media, Ethics and Communication at McGill University.
 Founding Director of the Centre for Media, Technology and Democracy.
 Host of Machines Like Us.